Amphxros/Amphxros/README.md

 ## Languages 💬
 * Spanish: Native
 * English: I don't have a certificate yet but I think it's on B2 almost C1
+* French: I don't have a certificate yet but I think it's on B1
+* Finnish: Really basic level

 </details>
 > Provided by [`GitHub Readme Stats`]